 Director, National Museum of the American Latino

 Jorge Zamanillo is the founding director of the Smithsonian’s National Museum of the American Latino, which Congress established in December 2020.
 In legislation establishing the museum within the Smithsonian, Congress stated the purpose of the museum is “to illuminate the story of the United States for the benefit of all by featuring Latino contributions to the art, history and culture of the nation since its early history.”

 Previously, Zamanillo was the executive director and CEO of HistoryMiami Museum.
 He joined the museum in 2000 as a curator and subsequently served in several leadership positions before becoming its director.
 As executive director and CEO of HistoryMiami, Zamanillo managed the daily operations of a museum with a $6.2 million budget.
 He also led a $45 million expansion project (2015–2016) that added and renovated a new museum building, more than doubling the size of the museum, and created four additional exhibition galleries.

 Before joining HistoryMiami Museum, Zamanillo was an archaeologist at the non-profit cultural resource management firm Archaeological and Historical Conservancy Inc. in Miami.
-He currently serves as the vice chair and board member of the American Alliance of Museums.
+He currently serves as the chair of the board of directors of the American Alliance of Museums.